chrisbazley/GKeyComp/README.md

 library and two of my own libraries: CBUtilLib and GKeyLib.
 These are available separately from http://starfighter.acornarcade.com/mysite/

-  Two makefiles are supplied:
+  Three makefiles are supplied:

+1. 'Makefile' is intended for use with GNU Make and the GNU C Compiler on Linux.

-1. 'Makefile' is intended for use with Acorn Make Utility (AMU) and the Norcroft C compiler supplied with the Acorn C/C++ Development Suite.
+2. 'NMakefile' is intended for use with Acorn Make Utility (AMU) and the Norcroft C compiler supplied with the Acorn C/C++ Development Suite.

-2. 'GMakefile' is intended for use with GNU Make and the GNU C Compiler.
+3. 'GMakefile' is intended for use with GNU Make and the GNU C Compiler on RISC OS.

   The APCS variant specified for the Norcroft compiler is 32 bit for compatibility with ARMv5 and fpe2 for compatibility with older versions of